COVID-19 Testing Available at Midwest Express Clinic

 The COVID-19 test is swabbed through the nose.
 You may feel some minor discomfort and it may make your eyes water.

-Test results for the PCR test are returned on average within 24-48 hours.
-Test results for the rapid molecular test are returned within 30 minutes.
+Test results for the PCR test are returned on average within 1-2 days.
+Test results for the rapid test are returned within 30 minutes.
 In rare circumstances, it may take longer, depending on lab capacity.

 Do I Qualify For COVID-19 Testing?